toweringcloud/streamlit-vector-search/README.md

 # streamlit-vector-search
-rag based vector search using postgresql, opensearch and elasticsearch with python v3.12.8 + streamlit v1.45.1 + langchain v0.3.25
+embedding vector search using faiss, postgresql and opensearch with python v3.12.8 + streamlit v1.45.1 + langchain v0.3.25

 ## how to run